Rosyidmw/Rosyidmw/README.md

 I specialize in building Android applications using Flutter and Kotlin, and I’m currently gaining hands-on experience as a Mobile Developer Intern at Techarea.
 Previously, I graduated from the Bangkit Academy 2024 Mobile Development cohort, where I strengthened my technical and collaborative skills through real-world projects.<br>

-I was also part of GDG on Campus Telkom University Purwokerto (GDG OC TUP) as a Mobile Specialist, where I contributed to sharing knowledge and supporting the local tech community.
+Previously, I was involved with GDG on Campus Telkom University Purwokerto (GDG OC TUP) as a Mobile Specialist, where I contributed to knowledge sharing and supported the local tech community.
 I’m driven by a desire to create impactful mobile solutions that deliver seamless user experiences and help businesses grow through technology.<br>

 I am graduate from Bangkit 2024 Batch 2 Cohort - Mobile Development Android Learning Path 📱
 <br>